BenSparksCode/realtime-chat/README.md

 # Realtime Chat App
- Realtime Chat App built with Node and React
+Realtime Chat App where users can join chatrooms and send/receive messages in those rooms.

+Built with React, Node, and Socket.io

+Status: Work In Progress